 Heat an empty Turkish coffeepot.
-When it begins to steam, add both bitters.
+When it begins to steam, add the Aztec chocolate and cardamom bitters.

 When it begins to smoke, fill a chilled snifter with the smoke and cover with a coaster.

-Add remaining ingredients and ice into a mixing glass and stir until well-chilled.
+Add the bourbon, Chinato and dry curaçao to a mixing glass with ice and stir until well-chilled.